A Man, A Plan, A Canal, Panama*

 Embarkation

-When you arrive at the ship, Royal Caribbean checks you in and provides you with an all-important blue card.
-This is your "passport" to and from the ship at stops along the way, and it is, even more importantly, your on-board credit card.
-Without this card, one would be lost and unable to spend money on the ship!!
-What would the cruise line do without that?
-As we were about to board, we also discovered another basic feature of cruising, the ever-present ship's photographer as our photo was taken just as we were about to board.
-We later found that the photographers, all British, are from a private company licensed to provide photographic services on the ship and that they would be everywhere, making thousands of shots, all on speculation, and that they would undoubtedly make a great deal of money from selling these photos.
+As we were about to board, we discovered a basic feature of cruising, the ever-present ship's photographer as our photo was taken just as we were about to board (see below).
+We later found that the photographers, all British, were from a private company licensed to provide photographic services on the ship and that they would be everywhere, making thousands of shots, all on speculation, and that they would undoubtedly make a great deal of money from selling these photos.

 Deck 10, land of walking, jogging, sunning, shuffleboard, and miniature golf.
 It was also one of the best places to see the sea and the sights.
 It was also a great place to lose a hat.
-My Dodger cap blew off into the Pacific.
+The baseball cap I was wearing blew off into the Pacific.

 The outdoor life of the ship was centered on Decks 9-10.
-This is the location of the swimming pools, both outdoors and protected; outdoor bar; stand for the poolside Calypso band; the spa area for exercising, massages, and other health oriented activities; and the Windjammer Cafe, the buffet eating area which provided a regular alternative to the formal dining room.
-Deck 10 was truly special, for here you are on the almost-completely exposed upper level of the ship with an exercise track for walking and jogging (four times around the deck equals a mile), hundreds of deck chairs, areas for shuffle board, and a miniature golf course (I believe the only one on existing a cruise ship).
+This was the location of the swimming pools, both outdoors and protected; outdoor bar; stand for the poolside Calypso band; the spa area for exercising, massages, and other health oriented activities; and the Windjammer Cafe, the buffet eating area which provided a regular alternative to the formal dining room.
+Deck 10 was truly special, for here you were on the almost-completely exposed upper level of the ship with an exercise track for walking and jogging (four times around the deck equaled a mile), hundreds of deck chairs, areas for shuffleboard, and a miniature golf course.

 Underway